 This last comment may be overbroad, since defaults come in many forms aside from poor workmanship, some of which may not be curable by the terminated party.
 Old Colony Construction, LLC v.
 Town of Southington, 316 Conn.
 202, 113 A.3d 406 (2015), for example, held that liquidated damages could be recovered from a contractor who was terminated for convenience.
 But if a contractor’s right to cure is vitiated by a termination for convenience, uncured defects in its work may well leave the owner with no recourse.

 This is not to say that every termination for convenience clause is so worded as to leave the terminating party without a remedy for defective work.
 Parties are free to craft language preserving that right.
-How New Hampshire courts will rule on the matter will undoubtedly depend on the precise clause at issue.
-But this much is reasonably certain: if the contract affords the terminated party with an opportunity to correct deficiencies -- Section 12.2.1 of the popular AIA form A201 General Conditions is an example -- termination for convenience is far more likely to preclude recovery for uncured defects.
-An owner who has cause to terminate a contract, but chooses instead to terminate for convenience, may end up regretting it -- at least if it hasn't retained enough of the contract price to cover needed repairs.
+But this much is reasonably certain: if the contract afforded the terminated party with an opportunity to correct deficiencies -- Section 12.2.1 of the popular AIA form A201 General Conditions is an example -- termination for convenience is more likely to preclude recovery for uncured defects.
+An owner who terminates for convenience in the face of significant defective work may end up regretting it -- at least if it hasn't retained enough of the contract price to cover needed repairs.
 (This segues into the question of what payments are due to the contractor upon termination for convenience -- a subject for a future blog.)